csomgyula/sandbox/Topology/Neighbourhood.md

 ### Math-based

+Find a definition which is visual yet follows (or can be mapped to) the mathematical definition in order to make the results applicable here.
+Early attempt:

 - Domain: The domain of topology is the elements
 - Base sets: Every element with all edges from it
 - Other sets: Close base sets under union and finite intersection